sawft99/Obsidian-SecPlus/Sec+/Chapter 15 - Network Attacks/Ports and Protocols.md

 # About
 ---
-- A logical communication endpoint that exists on a computer or server ^c22133
+- A port is a logical communication endpoint that exists on a computer or server ^c22133
+- A protocol is a standardized set of rules for formatting and processing data [^1] ^fc134a
 - Many common network attack occur because of open or unsecured ports
 - See also
 	- [[Memorization of Ports]]